Thailand Prenuptial Agreement

-If you are the owner or part owner of a small business, you many want to prepare a prenuptial agreement to make sure your marriage does not effect the ownership of the company.
+If you are the owner or part-owner of a small business, you may want to prepare a prenuptial agreement to make sure your marriage does not affect the ownership of the company.
 If you do not prepare a prenuptial agreement and later divorce, your former spouse could be awarded part of the company, which can make managing your business extremely difficult!

 Thai law lists strict requirements for a valid prenuptial agreement.

 - Prenuptial agreements need to be writing and signed before the marriage.
 At least two witnesses must be present.

 - The agreement must be written in the native language of each party.
 If you are a foreigner planning on marrying a Thai, this means that you will need two prepare and sign two copies of the agreement, one in your native language and one in Thai.

 - Each party needs advice from its own lawyer.
 It is extremely important that both parties understand exactly what the agreement means.
 Thai law requires that each spouse receive advice from a different attorney.
 That means the if you hire one law firm to write the prenuptial agreement, your spouse needs to get advice from an independent attorney or a competing firm.